 That I might not sin against You!”

 Unless we are one hundred percent sold on the Bible as the infallible, inerrant, unalterable Word from the living God, it will be of little use to us.
 We will not use it effectively in our lives.
-If we have not previously programmed our minds with the Word, nothing will come out.
-We cannot use what we do not have.
-Some people wonder why Christianity does not work.
+Nothing will come out if we have not previously programmed our minds with the Word; we cannot use what we do not have.
+Some people wonder why Christianity does not work for them.
 No wonder!
 They do not apply the Bible as God intended.

 God gives us the mental furniture to think thoughts after Him.
-Innumerable benefits come to us when we think of God’s thoughts.
+Innumerable benefits come to us when we believe God’s thoughts.
 The good is often the enemy of the best.
-We clutter our minds with things that are good but not with the best.
+We clutter our minds with things that are good but not the best.
 We litter our minds with the mediocre.
-These things are neither vulgar nor coarse, but they are not the best.
+These things are neither vulgar nor coarse but are not the most satisfactory.
 The very best is to know God by the Word of God.
-The greatest deterrent to falling into sin is the knowledge of principles of the Word and the application of them to experience.
+The most significant deterrent to falling into sin is the knowledge of the principles of the Word and the application of them to experience.
 This is God’s mode for safeguarding His own from sliding into sin.

-It is not enough to know God’s principles; we must apply those principles to our hearts.
+It is not enough to know God’s principles; we must apply them to our hearts.